kensanata/oddmuse6/README.md

 If you look at the `oddmuse/.cro.yml` file you'll find a section with environment variables with which to configure the wiki.

-* `storage` is the class handling your storage requirements.
+* `ODDMUSE_STORAGE` is the class handling your storage requirements.
   The default is `Storage::File` which stores everything in plain text files.

-* `wiki` is the location of your wiki, your data directory, if you are using `Storage::File`.
+* `ODDMUSE_WIKI` is the location of your wiki, your data directory, if you are using `Storage::File`.
 The default is `../wiki`.
 That's the top directory where this `README.md` is.

-* `menu` is a comma separated list of pages for the main menu.
+* `ODDMUSE_MENU` is a comma separated list of pages for the main menu.
   The default is `Home, Changes, About`.
 That also means that none of the pages in the menu may contain a comma.

-* `changes` is the page which acts as an alias for the `/changes` route.
+* `ODDMUSE_CHANGES` is the page which acts as an alias for the `/changes` route.
 The default is `Changes`.
 This means that you can add `Changes` to the main menu and it'll work.
 This also means that you cannot edit the `Changes` page: it's content is inaccessible.
   Don't forget to change the `changes.sp6` template as well.

 To reiterate, here's an example of how to have a page called "RecentChanges":

-1. Set the `menu` environment variable to `Home, RecentChanges, About`.
+1. Set the `ODDMUSE_MENU` environment variable to `Home, RecentChanges, About`.
 This makes sure that "RecentChanges" shows up in the menu.

-2. Set the `changes` environment variable to `RecentChanges`.
+2. Set the `ODDMUSE_CHANGES` environment variable to `RecentChanges`.
    This makes sure that clicking on the link is the equivalent of visiting `/changes`.

 3. Edit the `changes.sp6` template and replace occurences of "Changes" with "RecentChanges" in the `title` element and the `h1` element.